-Cisco scoops up yet another cloud company, acquiring SD-WAN startup Viptela for $610 M
+Cisco scoops up yet another cloud company, acquiring SD-WAN startup Viptela for $610M

 Judge argues net neutrality violates the free speech rights of … internet providers

-Cisco has been rather acquisitive in recent years buying 19 companies since 2015, and today it announced it was acquiring cloud-based SD-WAN vendor Viptela for $610 million in cash.
+Cisco has been rather acquisitive in recent years, buying 19 companies since 2015; today it announced it was acquiring cloud-based SD-WAN vendor Viptela for $610 million in cash.

-Viptela was founded in 2012 and had raised over $108 million, including its most recent $75 million round just last May.
+Viptela was founded in 2012 and had raised more than $108 million, including its most recent $75 million round just last May.
 The $610 million price tag appears to be a nice return for investors.

-The company is a venture-backed startup, based in San Jose, California, which makes an SD-WAN solution, which means a software-defined wide area network.
+The company, a venture-backed startup based in San Jose, California, makes an SD-WAN solution, which means a software-defined wide area network.
 That refers to a software-based network that enables companies to connect the networks of geographically dispersed offices.

 Viptela is supposed to simplify all of this, making it easier to deploy and manage a process that has been traditionally fraught with complexity.
 “Viptela’s technology is cloud-first, with a focus on simplicity and ease of deployment while simultaneously providing a rich set of capabilities and scale.
 These principles are what today’s customers demand,” Scott Harrell, senior vice president of product management for the Cisco Enterprise Networking Group said in a statement.

 It certainly is a company that makes sense for Cisco, which has been buying cloud companies like nobody’s business for the last several years.
-You may recall earlier this year it purchased AppDynamics, which actually isn’t a pure cloud company for the tidy price of $3.7 billion.
-Last year, the company bought Jasper Technologies, a cloud-based Internet of Things platform for $1.4 billion.
+You may recall earlier this year it purchased AppDynamics, which actually isn’t a pure cloud company, for the tidy price of $3.7 billion.
+Last year, the company bought Jasper Technologies, a cloud-based Internet of Things platform, for $1.4 billion.

 This company fits more neatly with the traditional networking business, giving it a modern software-defined solution in the cloud, which is where this market is going.
-In recent years, Cisco has fallen firmly on the buy side in the ‘build versus buy’ equation, and why not.
-It has over $70 billion in cash on hand, making the $610 million purchase price pocket change.
+In recent years, Cisco has fallen firmly on the buy side in the “build versus buy” equation… and why not?
+It has more than $70 billion in cash on hand, making the $610 million purchase price pocket change.

 It also fits with the service-oriented focus of its recent purchases, enabling the company to switch from a pure network hardware business, which has been its bread and butter to a services revenue based on the subscription model to the extent possible.

-While Cisco offers both an on-prem and cloud SD-WAN product, Rob Salvagno, Cisco’s VP of corporate business development wrote in a blog post, that this purchase gives them a more modern alternative to what they are offering in-house while also offering the lure of subscription revenue.
-“Together, Cisco and Viptela will be able to deliver next generation SD-WAN solutions to best serve all size and scale of customer needs, while accelerating Cisco’s transition to a recurring, software-based business model,” Salvagno
+While Cisco offers both an on-prem and cloud SD-WAN product, Rob Salvagno, Cisco’s VP of corporate business development, wrote in a blog post that this purchase gives them a more modern alternative to what they are offering in-house while also offering the lure of subscription revenue.
+“Together, Cisco and Viptela will be able to deliver next generation SD-WAN solutions to best serve all size and scale of customer needs, while accelerating Cisco’s transition to a recurring, software-based business model,” Salvagno wrote.

 That transition is underway as subscriptions represented almost a quarter of the company’s $11.6 billion in quarterly revenue in its most recent report in February.
 “We also drove 51% growth in our product deferred revenue related to our recurring software and subscriptions which now stands at $4 billion,” CEO Chuck Robbins said during the earnings call.